Congressional testimony on peer-to-peer business and the sharing economy, 01/15/2014

 (I frequently email some variant of the text in the following paragraph to my visitors and am reproducing it here for convenience.
 If you do want to visit me, please don't simply show up and knock on my door.
 Rather, make sure we have been in touch to schedule a meeting time first, or contact Sharon Kim.
 For interview requests and other media inquiries, contact Rika Nazem (212-998-0678) or Jessica Neville (416-516-7677) in the NYU Stern Office of Public Affairs.)

 Stern office: The Kaufman Management Center is the building on the right when you face Gould Plaza, at the intersection of West 4th Street and Greene Street.
 Once you get past the security desk, take the elevators to the 8th floor.
 Turn left when you exit the elevators, walk to the end of the hallway and through the double doors on your right.
-You should now be in a small lobby-like area with a big book about big data on a small table.
+You should now be in a small, empty, lobby-like area.
 (If you aren't, you may be on the wrong floor.
 Or in the wrong building.
 Are you sure you're even in New York?)
-If you are, turn left again.
-I'm in room KMC 8-93, the second office down the corridor, the door with a large printout of this on it.
+If you are, walk towards the three cubicles in front of you, then look left.
+I'm in 8-90, the corner office that has the door with a large printout of this on it.

 CUSP office: CUSP is on the 19th floor of the National Grid building at 1 Metrotech Center.
 If you're coming by subway, use the Myrtle Promenade exit from the Jay Street/Metrotech stop.
 1 Metrotech Center is immediately on your right as you come out of the subway station.
 Enter the building and take the escalator on your right up to the security desk.
 Get past security (simply signing in does the trick, although there are other options), then take the elevators to the 19th floor.
 Walk through the main entrance into CUSP, turn right at the reception desk, walk to the end of the hallway, turn right again, walk to the end of the hallway again.
 My office is immediately to the right of the Bensonhurst conference area you see in front of you, room 1926.